- Prep time:

 - 3 carrots, large dice

 - 2 bay leaves

 - 2 bottles Spaten Oktoberfest or Sudwerk Märzen

 Preheat oven to 425°F.

-Roast the Brisket in the oven for 15-20 min. or until a dark crust has formed.
+Roast the brisket in the oven for 15-20 minutes, or until a dark crust forms.

 When the meat is tender, take it out of the sauce and wrap it in aluminum foil.
-Using a slotted spoon, scoop out half of the vegetables and discard; discard the bay leaves as well.
-Purée the sauce with an immersion blender and blend in the Dijon mustard.
-Taste the sauce and re-season if necessary.
+Using a slotted spoon, scoop out the bay leaves and half of the vegetables and discard.
+Puree the sauce with an immersion blender and blend in the Dijon mustard.
+Adjust seasoning to taste.

 Slice the brisket thin against the grain and serve with a healthy portion of gravy and the remaining beers.

 sautésauté: a cooking method in which items are cooked quickly in a small amount of fat in a pan on the range top. roastroast: a dry heat cooking method in which items are cooked in an oven or on a spit over a fire. pureepuree: to process food (by mashing, straining, or chopping it very fine) in order to make it a smooth paste.
 Also, a product produced using this technique. dicedice: to cut ingredients into small cubes (1/4 inch for small, 1/3 inch for medium, 3/4 inch for large). deglazedeglaze: to use a liquid, such as wine, water, or stock, to dissolve food particles and/or caramelized drippings left in a pan after roasting or sauteing. braisebraise: a cooking method in which the main item, usually meat, is seared in fat, then simmered in stock or another liquid in a covered vessel.